XDooM11/text-based-classification-tool/README.md

-# Text based classification tool
+## Text based classification tool

-A small Python script for scanning files in a folder and sorting them based on their content.
+A Python script for scanning files in a folder and classifying them based on their content.

-It was originally created for organizing university-related files (faculties, dormitories, services), but the idea can be reused for other types of data.
+Originally developed for organizing university-related files (faculties, dormitories, services), the tool can be adapted for other datasets as well.

 ## What it does